Cimpress NV (CMPR) Q1 2018 Results - Earnings Call Transcript

 Naved Khan - SunTrust Robinson Humphrey, Inc.

 Okay.
 That's very helpful.
-And then – so just a quick follow up and this is shipping related.
+And so just a quick follow-up and this is shipping-related.
 So now that you're starting to see some favorable effects on revenue growth, are you satisfied with the shipping – with the lower shipping levels or do you think there's room to lower it more, how do you feel about the impact so far and looking forward?

 Sean E. Quinn - Cimpress NV